Log every day. Stay consistent. Every day counts.

 Guarding one's gaze (lowering the eyes) is a Quranic command (24:30).
-The Prophet ﷺ said: "The eyes commit zina (adultery) and their zina is the look."
-Use your daily prayers as anchor points — each salah is a reset.
-Recite Astaghfirullah when a urge hits; it redirects the mind and brings peace.
-Fasting (especially voluntary fasts on Mondays/Thursdays) is also prescribed as a shield.
+The Prophet ﷺ said: "The eyes commit zina and their zina is the look."
+Use your five daily prayers as anchor points — each salah is a reset.
+Recite Astaghfirullah when an urge hits; it redirects the mind and brings peace.
+Voluntary fasts on Mondays and Thursdays are also prescribed as a shield against desire.

 Pornography triggers the same dopamine pathways as drugs and alcohol.
 Over time, the brain rewires itself — requiring more stimulation for the same effect.
 This is called neuroplasticity, and the good news is: it works in reverse too.
-Every clean day literally rewires your brain back.
+Every clean day literally rewires your brain back to its natural state.

 Common triggers: boredom, loneliness, stress, and late nights alone with a device.
 The moment you notice a trigger, use the 5-second rule — count 5-4-3-2-1 and physically move.
 Stand up, go outside, or call someone.
 The urge typically passes in 10–20 minutes if you don't feed it.